candy-dot/elemental/README.md

 6. Move 'bg.jpg' and 'audio.mp3' into your sketch folder.

 ## Usage
-Copy and paste the code into a sketch in processing, then let it run!
+Copy and paste the code into your sketch in processing, then let it run!

 ## Project status
 Project is: complete.